 - 1. A Design Review Permit shall be required for the establishment of all new structures and modifications to existing structures within area identified in Figure 20.68-1, except for: - a.
 Single-family detached dwellings; - b.
 Structures accessory to single-family detached dwellings; and, - c.
-Structures located in the I-L and I-H zoning districts, which are subject to Site Plan Review Permits (Section 20.68.050) instead. - 2.
-A legal description of the area subject to Design Review Permit approval can be found in City Council Ordinance No. 2409 approving Zoning Ordinance Amendment No. 13-01 on June 17, 2013.
+Structures located in the I-L and I-H zoning districts, which are subject to Site Plan Review Permits (Section 20.68.050) instead. - A legal description of the area subject to Design Review Permit approval can be found in City Council Ordinance No. 2409 approving Zoning Ordinance Amendment No. 13-01 on June 17, 2013.

+- C. Review Authority.

 - 1. Planning Commission.
 The Planning Commission shall take action on all Design Review Permit applications except as specified in Sections 2 and 3 below.

-At least four (4) members of the Planning Commission shall be required to vote to approve a Design Review Permit; otherwise, the Permit is deemed denied. - 2.
-Development Services Department.
-Development Services Department staff shall take action on Design Review Permit applications for the following projects: - a.
-Change in exterior wall paint color. - b.
-Installation of new signage and maintenance of existing signage, including new copy, painting, repair, and replacement of defective sign parts that does not alter the basic copy, design, or structure of the sign. - c.
+- 2. Development Services Department.
+Development Services Department staff shall take action on Design Review Permit applications for the following projects:

+- a.
+Change in exterior wall paint color.

+- b.
+Installation of new signage and maintenance of existing signage, including new copy, painting, repair, and replacement of defective sign parts that does not alter the basic copy, design, or structure of the sign.

+- c.
 Any items referred to staff following Planning Commission review.

-- d.
-Minor modifications to Design Review Permits approved by the Planning Commission or Site Plan Review Committee which do not alter the basic design or structure of the project. - e.
+- Minor modifications to Design Review

+Permits approved by the Planning

+Commission or Site Plan Review

+Committee which do not alter the basic design or structure of the project.

+- e.
 Façade improvements to existing structures which do not increase the floor area of the structure by more than 5 percent. - f.
 New structures less than 10,000 square feet that are deemed by the Director of Development Services to be minor in nature. - 3.
 Staff Referral.
 The Director of Development Services may choose to refer any Design Review Permit application for review and final action by the Planning Commission. - D. Application Submittal and Review.
 Application for a Design Review Permit shall be filed and reviewed in compliance with Chapter 20.66 (Permit Application and Review). - E. Public Notice and Hearing.
 Public Notice and hearing for a Design Review Permit shall be provided in compliance with Chapter 20.70 (Public Notice and Hearing).
 Public hearings are only required for those Design Review Permits which go to the Planning Commission for approval, not staff-level reviews. - F. Features to Consider.
 When reviewing a Design Review Permit application, the City may consider, but is not limited to, the following features of the project design: - 1.
 The location of all structures on the property and compatibility with surrounding uses. - 2.
 Proposed and existing landscaping, fencing, and other screening materials.